kevinoc554/druidsgrovedice/README.md

 - To browse and purchase custom dice for tabletop gaming.

 **Site Owner Goals:**
-- To display and sell custom made dice and wares
+- To display and sell custom made dice and wares.
-- To communicate with customers, both potential and existing, to discuss upcoming products amnd projects.
+- To communicate with customers, both potential and existing, to discuss upcoming products and projects.

 # **UX**
 ## **User Stories**